What Is ERP Integration? A Complete Explanation

 Here are 5 common business processes that can benefit from ERP integration.

-Once an order gets added to your customer relationship management (CRM) platform, it’s imperative that it also gets added to your ERP solution as soon as possible.
-Otherwise, you risk delaying the rest of the early steps in the client engagement—whether that’s delivering your invoice, onboarding the client, etc.
+Once an order is added to your CRM platform, it must also be added to your ERP solution as soon as possible.
+Otherwise, you risk delaying the early steps of client engagement.
+These steps include delivering the invoice, onboarding the client, and more.

 Note: For any of these examples, you can easily replace Oracle NetSuite with other ERP applications, like SAP ERP or Microsoft Dynamics 365.